Classification of the Entangled States of $2 \times L \times M \times N$: Conclusion

 \section{Conclusion}

 In conclusion, we propose a practical scheme for the entanglement classification of a $2\times L\times M\times N$ pure system under SLOCC.
 The method functions by distinguishing the entanglement classes via their standard forms together with their transformation routes to the standard forms.
-Not only all the different entanglement classes but also the transformation matrices are obtained through the method.
+Not only all the different entanglement classes but also the transformation matrices are obtained with the method.
 This gives the complete classification of the entangled states of $2\times L\times M\times N$ under SLOCC, which has not yet been addressed in recent literature.
-The method also reveals that the standard form and the routes to it may be combined to determine the entanglement equivalence under SLOCC which greatly reduces the complexity of the problem.
-This sheds light on the entanglement classifications of multipartite states which are difficult to process by constructing the standard forms or by computing the interconverting matrices alone.
+The method also reveals that the combination of the standard form and the routes to the standard form may greatly reduce the complexity of the entanglement classifications.
+As the entanglement generally has been considered to be the key physical resource in quantum information science, our method may also shed new light on the operational classifications of multipartite entanglement with real physical systems.

 This work was supported in part by the National Natural Science Foundation of China(NSFC) under grant Nos.
 11121092, 11175249, 11375200 and 11205239.